Prostitution in Turkmenistan: VIP entertainment

 Under the presidency of Saparmurat Niyazov, a form of state prostitution was introduced.
 Good looking high school and university students were sent from the provinces to the capital, Ashgabat, to be trained to 'entertain' high-ranking officials and VIPs.

 The students were chosen by local female officials.
 They had to be between 17 and 20, be tall, slim and have good hair and teeth.
 Once chosen, there was no refusing the 'honour'.
-Originally they could be of any ethnicity, but later only “pure-blood” Turkmen females were chosen.
+Originally they could be of any ethnicity, but later only "pure-blood" Turkmen females were chosen.

 Once in Ashgabat, they were trained in etiquette, polite manners, to set tableware and serve dishes.
-Those who didn't make it as a "body" were used to service lower ranking officials at functions.
+Those who did not make it as a "body" were used to service lower ranking officials at functions.

 Sex trafficking

 Turkmenistan is a source country for women, and children subjected to sex trafficking.
 Turkmen women are subjected to sex trafficking abroad.
 Turkey, Russia, and India are the most frequent destinations of Turkmen victims, followed by other countries in the Middle East, South and Central Asia, and Europe.
 Residents of rural areas in Turkmenistan are most at risk of becoming trafficking victims, both within the country and abroad.

 Article 129/1 of the criminal code, as amended in November 2016, defines trafficking in persons as acts done by force, fraud, or coercion, but it does not appear to include in its definition the purpose of the crime, which is exploitation.
 It also exempts trafficking victims from criminal responsibility for acts committed as a result of being trafficked.
-Article 129/1 prescribes penalties of four to 25 years imprisonment.
+Article 129/1 prescribes penalties of 4 to 25 years imprisonment.
 Women under 35 are restricted from flying to Turkey or United Arab Emirates (UAE) in case prostitution is involved.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Turkmenistan as a 'Tier 3' country.